 The Crop Characteristics/Coefficients window (Figure 38) displays information contained in the crop characteristics file (.cch).
 The user can revise the criteria that set the beginning and ending of the growing season, other growing season constraints, maximum root zone depth, and maximum application depth for each crop and cutting parameters for alfalfa by selecting the crop from the crop list.
 The beginning and ending of the growing season specifications are compared to the other growing season constraints to determine the actual beginning and ending of growing season applied with the model.
-The latest date is used for the beginning of the growing season Start Date is specified as May 15 and the Begin Growing Season Start Date is used.
+The latest date is used for the beginning of the growing season and the earliest date is used for the end of the growing season.
+For example, if the Earliest Growing Season Start Date is specified as May 15 and the Begin Growing Season Specification based on temperature results in a start date of April 28, the Earliest Growing Season Start Date is used.